-Title: Independent Non-Executive Chairman
+Title: Non-Executive Chair

-John Keith has served as the Non-Executive Director of Atomo since November 2011 Experience and expertise:

-and became Chairman in 2014.
+Experience and expertise: John Keith has served as a Non-Executive Director of Atomo since December 2011 and became Chair in 2014.

 Mr Keith is a Managing Director of BNP Paribas, establishing and leading its financial institutions coverage team.
 Prior to joining BNP Paribas in 2011, Mr Keith held country management and senior business and coverage positions for Nomura Securities in Sydney and Hong Kong.
 His career comprises working with supranational, sovereign and institutional clients across all areas of investment and institutional banking.
-He has also served on the boards of ASIA Limited, Calliva

-Limited, Room to Read Australia Foundation and Ascham Foundation.
+He has also served on the boards of ASIA Limited, Calliva Limited, Room to Read Australia Foundation and Ascham Foundation.

-Mr Keith holds a Bachelor of Arts (Hons) majoring in Economic History from the Victoria University of Wellington, a Master of Applied Finance from Macquarie University and a Global Executive MBA from the University of Sydney.
+Mr Keith holds a Bachelor of Arts (Hons) majoring in Economic History from the Victoria University of Wellington, a Master of Applied Finance from Macquarie University and a

+Global Executive MBA from the University of Sydney.

-Other current directorships: Former directorships (last 3 years):
+Other current directorships:

+Former directorships (last 3 years): Nil

-Member of the Audit and Risk Committee and Member of the Nomination and Special responsibilities:
+Special responsibilities: Member of the Audit and Risk Committee and Member of the People, Culture &

-Remuneration Committee
+Remuneration Committee.

-3,261,056 Interests in shares: Interests in options: 3,600,000
+Interests in shares: 3,261,056

+Interests in options: 3,600,000

-Contractual rights to shares: Nil
+Contractual rights to shares: N